coopcycle/coopcycle-docs/docs/_food_tech/orders.md

 ---
 layout: default
-title: Foodtech orders
+title: Orders
 ---

-# Foodtech orders
+# Food Tech Order

 An order can have these following status :